cle-b/hookdns/README.md

 ## Limitation

-It works only with Python 3.4 and greater for the moment.
+It works only with Python 3.4 and greater.